omasakun/wsl-zfs-module/README.md

 WSL2 supports custom kernel modules since kernel version 6.

 This project provides a ZFS kernel module automatically built with GitHub Actions for easy installation on WSL2.

+Originally made for WSL NixOS, but should work on any WSL2 distribution.